radiolise/radiolise-home/BUILD.md

 ## Step 2: Copy files

-Copy the files in the src folder to the virtual directory of your web server
+Copy the files in the src folder of the master branch to the virtual directory of your web server

 ## Step 3: Grant privileges